 Find the Holy Spirit throughout the Bible.
 Dr. Jack Hayford, founding pastor of The Church on the Way, has led a team of anointed leaders to produce the New Spirit-Filled Life Bible.
-Even after more than twenty years, the Spirit-Filled Life Bible offers a fresh look at the Scriptures and the work of the Holy Spirit.
+This outstanding resource offers a fresh look at the Scriptures and the work of the Holy Spirit.
 This Bible addresses important issues of Spirit-filled living in the context of solid biblical scholarship.

-- Kingdom Dynamic—41 themes throughout the Scripture that give us values as we advance the gospel throughout the world
+- Kingdom Dynamics - 41 themes throughout the Scripture that give us values as we advance the gospel throughout the world

 - Verse-by-verse study notes

 Spirit-Filled Life Bibles sold to date: More than 2 million